nhsuk/manage-vaccinations-in-schools/docs/releasing.md

 git push --tags origin release
 ```

-Once the `release` branch is updated on GitHub, create the release in GitHub UI
+Once the `release` branch is updated on GitHub, it's time to deploy.
-with the release tag, e.g. v1.0.0, moving the release notes from the release
-candidate.
-Now it's time to deploy.
 Start with a deploy to `training` or
 `preview` to ensure the tagged version is correct.
 Once that's done you can
 deploy to production.